-Monthly changes in China’s total consumer spending in 2020 did not return to positive territory until as late as August, registering a negligible 0.5% increase, even though the coronavirus has been kept at bay since April.
+Monthly changes in China’s total consumer spending in 2020 did not return to the positive territory until as late as August, registering a negligible 0.5% increase, even though the coronavirus has been largely kept at bay since April.

 The eight-month total was down 8.6% year-on-year to less than 24 trillion yuan, or a meager 18,400 yuan per person.
 China is yet to release consumption figures for September.